BlindBadgerStudios/CasaNet/README.md

-# CasaNet
+# AnsiblePlaybooks

-Repository for scripts and files useful for the HomeLab
+Repository for scripts and files I find useful for my HomeLab